leonardoLavagna/Waves-Simulation/README.md

 https://user-images.githubusercontent.com/91341004/161398820-759087b1-d4d8-41cb-8d44-19dfcdb45cbe.mov

 The main goal of this project is to provide (in Python) a variety of tools to approach some problems related to wave equations (with applications mainly in seismology).

-In particular:
+## Planning

 1) We will develop the finite-difference algorithms to simulate the **acoustic wave equation in 1D**, and how to initialize a simulation example.
 We will look at solutions using the Python implementation and observe numerical artifacts (dispersion and exploding solutions), then we will apply the CFL criterion to obtain a conditionally stable algorithm for explicit finite-difference schemes.
 An important tool we will use to toone our simulations will be the von Neumann Analysis.
 See **Notebook 5** and **Notebook 6**.
 2) We will develop the solution to the **2D acoustic wave equation**, compare with analytical solutions and demonstrate the phenomenon of numerical (non-physical) anisotropy.
 We will extend the von Neumann Analysis to 2D and see how to initialize a realistic physical problem.
 In this context we will observe that 2D solution are already quite powerful to understand complex wave phenomena.
 3) We will introduced the **1D elastic wave equation** and use staggered-grid schemes with the coupled first-order velocity-stress formulation.